Band-Aid/pendotablecsv/README.md

-# Convert most tables in Pendo to CSV.
+# Pendo Data to CSV Exporter

 # How to use:

 1. Install the extension

-2. Click extension
+2. Navigate to app.pendo.io or a Pendo subdomain

-3. It will ask you to choose a table
+3. Click the extension icon

-4. click on target table
+4. Select an option from the dropdown

-5. The extension will automatically scroll and collect all rows
+5. Click "Fetch Data"

-6. Should prompt you with the csv
+6. The extension will make an API call, convert the JSON response to CSV, and prompt you to download the file